strifinopoulos/strifinopoulos.github.io/content/post/qocp2026/index.md

 subtitle: CERN

 # Summary for listings and search engines
-summary: '[Quantum Observables for Collider Physics 2026](https://indico.cern.ch/event/1603106/) brought the collider and quantum-information communities together at CERN.
-The [CERN Courier meeting report](https://cerncourier.com/a/all-entangled-around-the-collider/) by Alan Barr and me captures the highlights.'
+summary: 'I co-organized [Quantum Observables for Collider Physics 2026](https://indico.cern.ch/event/1603106/) at CERN, bringing theorists and experimentalists together to explore quantum-information observables at colliders, from entanglement and magic to new probes of fundamental interactions.'

 image:
   caption: